philwild/infosecdocs/docs/README.md

 You will need to confirm the data sources for each of the InfoSec data models listed on the Health dashboard.
 In the example above, the authentication data model is receiving no event data.
 We'll walk through the steps to validate the configuration of the `Authentication` data model.
 The same process can be applied to all the data models.

-It would pay to validate the data sources for each of the data models, even if the Health app is reporting that data is being fed into the data model.
-Within your environment, you may find that only some of the data you were expecting within the data model is being fed into it and you may need to adjust the configuration.
+It would pay to validate the data sources for each of the data models, even if the Health dashboard is reporting that data is being fed into the data model.
+Within your environment, you may find that only some of the data you were expecting within the data model is being fed into it and you may want, or need, to adjust the configuration to ensure full coverage of your environment.

 Repeat this process for each data model.